 - v.
 We have a no questions asked refund policy during the 7 day trial period if you are not happy with your subscription.

 How do I track flights?

-- • Users can view the route and heading of the aircraft on the map, while the flight card provides the aircraft's flight data, such as altitude, speed, etc.
+- Users can view the route and heading of the aircraft on the map, while the flight card provides the aircraft's flight data, such as altitude, speed, etc.

 How does the filter option work?

 - The filter option can be found on the Customization Bar on the right side of the screen.

 - Using the filter option, users can filter by flight altitude, speed, data source and status.

 - Filters are applied by dragging or clicking the toggle button under the respective filter.